 But this is a double-edged sword.

 This also means that customers are spoiled for choices and are not as forgiving as they once were.
-According to PWC, 32% of customers leave a brand after just one bad experience.
+According to PWC, 32% of customers leave a brand after just one bad user experience.
 And most of the time, they won’t even tell you about the problem.
 91% of unsatisfied customers who don’t complain simply leave.

 User sensibilities and expectations evolve at a rapid speed.
 What might have been considered intuitive UX even three years ago might look dated today.
 Therefore, modernizing your app for better UX isn’t a one-time project.
 It involves creating an architecture that allows for rapid UX iterations.